Best Travel Insurance for Mexico

 Best Travel Insurance Companies for Mexico

-World Nomads earned the top overall score at 93 out of 100, driven by exceptional affordability and strong adventure sports coverage relevant for Mexico vacations.
-Generali ranked second with a score of 92, followed by Allianz in third place at 91, balancing comprehensive medical evacuation benefits with competitive pricing for Mexico's proximity to the U.S.
+World Nomads earned the top overall score at 93 out of 100, with strong affordability scores and adventure sports coverage that suits Mexico trips.
+Generali ranked second with a score of 92, followed by Allianz in third place at 91, offering competitive pricing that takes advantage of Mexico's proximity to the U.S.

 World Nomads